 Multisensory instruction does NOT have to be messy!
 It does NOT need to be a struggle!

-For more information, you can check out our blog, “Multisensory Reading Explained” here, or check out our video tutorial to see an example of multisensory instruction in action!
+Check out our video tutorial to see an example of multisensory instruction in action!